levoxtrip/PKB/docs/topics/connect.md

 ## Companion
 See other people as companions not as competition.

-## Forgive
+## Expectations
-Forgive other people, not necessarily because they deserve it but because you deserve it.
+Don't expect anything from other people.

+Other people don't have to fullfill you expectations.

+Other people disappointed you because your ego expected something from them what they couldn't fullfill.

 ## Give
 All great servicce comes from this feeling of generosity and abundance.